security-database/vdna-crosslinks-canvas/README.md

 vDNA Crosslinks Canvas Work In Progress
 ====================

+Update
+---
+Work in progress done.
+You could see the result here : [Security-Database vDNA Crosslinks](https://github.com/security-database/vdna-crosslinks)

+Informations
+---
 Work-in progress conversion of [Security-Database vDNA Crosslinks SVG](https://github.com/security-database/vdna-crosslinks) for performence issue with SVG.

 Actually, speed problem with Canvas on lot's of nodes.